 If I plan to buy a Weekend or Day Pass, do I need to register?

-The purchase of a day pass is your ticket into the event.
+The receipt from the purchase of a Weekend or day pass is your ticket into the event.
+Please bring ID to verify at check-in.
 No pre-registration is necessary.

 If I buy a Weekend or Day Pass, can I register for individual classes?